-Using the Stalled Bottle/Missing Foil/Loose Cap Detection on your Unifoiler series induction cap sealer.
+Using the Stalled Bottle/Missing Foil/Loose Cap Detection on your iFoiler series induction cap sealer.

 First, determine which feature you will be using.
-Once determined, the proper dip switch must be set on the front display board.
-Please refer to the owner's manual for dip switch designation.
-Once you have the correct dip switches activated for the selected functions you are ready to train the capsealer.
+Once determined, the proper selection must be made on the front touchscreen display.
+Please refer to the owner's manual for selection designation.

 The first task is to align the sensors.
 The stalled bottle entrance and exit sensor should be aimed at the middle of the cap.
-The stalled bottle entrance sensor is noted as sensor #1 and the stalled bottle exit sensor is noted as #2.
 The next step is to align the foil sensor.
 It should be positioned so it is centered over the cap as it travels past the sensor.
 It also must be low enough to detect the foil liner inside the cap, but not too low.
 If it is set too low it will block the loose cap sensor.
 Finally the loose cap sensor needs to be aligned.
-The loose cap detector is labeled sensor #3.
 It should be aimed just above the cap, but not too high.
 If set too high it will be blocked by the foil detector.
 Now the microprocessor can be trained.